• Skip to primary navigation

 Compared to whey or soy proteins, brown rice protein powder has a lower leucine content.

-Leucine is an amino acid that is vital for muscle growth and recovery.
+Leucine is an amino acid that is important for muscle growth and recovery.

 However, many manufacturers have now introduced leucine to their products which means you can enjoy all the benefits of brown rice protein powder without worrying about your muscles.